 Cancer Research UK's Stance on Data Sharing

 Cancer Research UK is committed to ensuring that the data generated through its funding should be put to maximum use by the cancer research community and, whenever possible, is translated to deliver patient benefit.
 It is therefore the policy of Cancer Research UK that all data generated as a result of its funding be considered for sharing and made as widely and freely accessible as possible whilst safeguarding intellectual property, the privacy of patients and confidential data.
 Scientists applying for funding should familiarise themselves with Cancer Research UK's Data Sharing and Preservation Policy.
-Further information and guidance on data sharing, databases and data standards is available at the NCRI Informatics Initiative website.

 Given the diverse nature of the research Cancer Research UK supports, the guidelines below do not prescribe precisely how and when investigators should share research data.
 Instead they should be used to ensure that the principles of the policy are adhered to.